ehtick/cad2data-Revit-IFC-DWG-DGN-pipeline-with-conversion-validation-qto/README.md

 This pipeline automates the conversion of CAD/BIM files to Excel for quantity takeoffs, data analysis, and further processing.
 It supports offline operation and extensibility with Python or AI tools.

-⭐ **If you find our tools helpful, please consider starring our repository** 🤝 Star Dify on GitHub and be instantly notified of new releases.
+⭐ **If you find our tools helpful, please consider starring our repository**.

+Star Dify on GitHub and be instantly notified of new releases.
 <p align="center">
   <img src="https://datadrivenconstruction.io/wp-content/uploads/2025/09/star-github.gif" width="100%"/>